Comic Book: Magneto

 - Politically Incorrect Villain: Red Skull, the S-Men, the Purifiers...

 - Power Incontinence: When Magneto was doused with the Phoenix Force's Flame he had his power altered and fluctuated.
+He gets aroud this by using MGH made of his own genetic material.

 - Unwilling Roboticisation: A vagrant is made into a cheap knock-off of an Omega Sentinel and forced to kill mutants.
 He's put down by Magneto.